web64/nlpserver/README.md

 ## Simple Installation
-The NLP Server has been tested on Ubuntu, but should work on all flavours of Linux.
+The NLP Server has been tested on Ubuntu, but should work on all Linux flavours.
 ```
 pip3 install -r requirements.txt
 ```